My Story

 I am a clarinet repair technician currently based in Vancouver, BC.
 I specialize in the fine repair of the orchestral clarinet family.

-I started learning repair at just 17 years old while I was pursuing my BM in clarinet performance at New York University.
-I have been very fortunate in the teachers who have helped me along the way.
-Melanie Wong was the first person to teach me how to disassemble and assess a clarinet at the Buffet Showroom in NYC, and then I shortly thereafter started my first apprenticeship with Guy Chadash of Chadash Clarinets.
-I later apprenticed with Kristin Bertrand at her Woodwind Workshop on Long Island, where I stayed until leaving for Paris in January 2020.
+I started learning repair as a teenager in New York City.
+Melanie Wong was the first person to teach me how to disassemble and assess a clarinet at the Buffet Showroom in Manhattan.
+I shortly thereafter started my first apprenticeship with Guy Chadash.
+I then apprenticed with Kristin Bertrand at her Woodwind Workshop on Long Island.
+I moved to Los Angeles in 2022 to join the incredible repair staff at RDG, where I had the privilege of learning from and working alongside my amazing colleagues Tom Yaeh, John Peterson, and Jennifer Spier.